Skip to Content

 Winner: 5th wheels offer more luxury features and a higher-end fit and finish than travel trailers.

-Fifth wheels offer more storage space than travel trailers.
+Fifth wheels offer much more storage space than travel trailers.
 Fifth wheels have a large basement storage area under the main living area.
-This large, easily accessible space is perfect for stowing away bulky items such as outdoor furniture, bicycles, firewood, bug tents, and other camping gear.
+This space is perfect for storing bulky items such as outdoor furniture, bicycles, firewood, bug tents, and other camping gear.
+It is easily accessed through hatches on the outside of the RV.
+Being large RVs, 5th wheels also have plenty of built-in cabinets and closets inside.
+This gives you plenty of space for your clothing and food.
+This makes 5th wheels better for long trip sand RV living.
+You can carry all of the clothing and gear that you need.

 Winner: 5th wheels offer more storage space than travel trailers.